LotToLearn/SSL_Tester_JDBC/README.md

+#### The following is intended to outline a general product direction.
+It is intended for information purposes only.
+This in no way represents offical Oracle documentation, and views expressed are my own and do not represent anyone else.
+Issues and concerns will not be addressed by Oracle, but I will try my best to personally check the issues tab, feel free to reach out.
 # Oracle SSL JDBC Tester for Windows and RHEL / Oracle Linux
 ### SSO auto-login wallets only are allowed, and database version 11g+
-##### This in no way represents offical Oracle documentation, and views expressed are my own and do not represent anyone else

-This is a copy of aimtiaz11's JDBC tester, but ONLY for SSL (with SSO wallet) https://github.com/aimtiaz11/oracle-jdbc-tester
+This is a copy of aimtiaz11's JDBC tester, but his product did not work with SSL auto-login (passwordless) logins.

+Nothing else online could be found, so I edited his to reflect these changes.

+It will **ONLY** work with SSL passwordless JDBC client connect strings and a cwallet.sso file that is tied to your database with a CN credential as this program utilizes CN authentication only, without it will fail. https://github.com/aimtiaz11/oracle-jdbc-tester

 ### PRE-REQS
+##### For both WINDOWS and LINUX
-###### WALLET DIRECTORY NEEDS TO BE IN SAME DIRECTORY AS JAR FILE
+WALLET ***DIRECTORY*** NEEDS TO BE IN SAME DIRECTORY AS JAR FILE e.g.
-e.g.
 ```
 ls